liujia99/PTIT/README.md

 <img src="docs/PTIT.png" align="center" width="100%">

-Our papers and code will be released upon acceptance.
+Our paper and code will be released upon acceptance.

 ## Installation
 Create conda environment and install pytorch.
 Tested with pytorch 1.8.0 and CUDA 11.1.
 Might work with other versions as well, but not tested.